-You probably already know how to back up iPhone photos to your computer.
-Now that you’ve tweaked and edited them to your heart’s content, you might also be wondering: how to transfer photos from computer back to iPhone?
+You might also be wondering how to transfer photos from computer back to iPhone?
 And we are here to help!

 There are many ways to import photos to iPhone, starting with iTunes and ending with different cloud solutions.
-If you are dissatisfied with standard methods, you may also seek help with specialized software like CopyTrans Photo.
 In this article, you will find a comprehensive overview of all the ways to transfer photos from PC to iPhone.
 Keep on reading for detailed info or choose one of the ways below: